iifl-logo

 Conclusion

 DP charges always remain the same, irrespective of the number of shares sold.
 You can always contact your stockbroker to gain clarity on the DP charges.
-It is always wise that you know the meaning of DP charges beforehand and then goes ahead with selling your shares.
+It is always wise to know the meaning of DP charges beforehand and then go ahead with selling your shares.
 If you are planning to invest in the stock market, you must consider DP charges and how they can influence your profit margin in the end.

-If you are still without a Demat account and want to open one, you can visit the IIFL website or download IIFL Markets App from the app store.
+If you are still without a Demat account and want to open one, you can visit the IIFL Capital Services Limited website or download the IIFL Capital Services Limited App from the app store.
 The Demat account opening is simple, quick, and free of cost.

 Invest wise with Expert advice